SHI Stadium: Current facilities

 SHI Stadium underwent significant reconstruction from 2008 to 2009 to increase its capacity to 52,454.
 The stadium features a 5,000-seat upper deck on each side of the playing field, as well as 968 loge and club seats on the mezzanine level of the East side of the stadium.
 A two-story press box sits on the mezzanine level of the West side of the stadium.
 Electronic ribbon scoreboards spanning the length of the field along the bottom of both upper decks were installed prior to the 2008 season, which complement the video scoreboard in the South end zone.
 Also located in the South end zone is the Brown Football Recruiting Pavilion and Welcome Center, part of the 2008–2009 expansion project.

 The stadium also features light stanchions that allow for night games, a cannon for firing if Rutgers scores, concessions, and restrooms.
-The stadium had a grass field until 2004, when it replaced with FieldTurf.
+The stadium had a grass field until 2004, when it was replaced with FieldTurf.